 As a distance learning student you will receive support throughout the course from module tutors and personal tutors.

-The programme is delivered online via Blackboard, our virtual learning environment.
-This will give you access to video lectures, online seminars, materials to support each module and discussion forums hosted by tutors, where you can also network with fellow students.
+The programme is delivered online, via Blackboard, our virtual learning environment.
+This will give you access to video lectures, online seminars, materials to support each module and discussion forums hosted by tutors, where you can you also network with fellow students.

 You will be assessed at the end of each module either by an exam or written assignment which is usually between 3,000 to 4,000 words.
 Your final piece of work, the dissertation, is 15,000 words.

 Exams are held on a Saturday except in the Caribbean and Americas where they are held on a Friday.
 UK based students take their exams in Leicester and, elsewhere, we offer an exam venue free of charge within a few hours travel from your location.

 Online learning is an important feature of this course, therefore it is essential that you have reliable, regular access to the internet (preferably with a broadband connection) in order to participate.

 As a distance learning student, you will have access to the University Library's electronic service, the Leicester Digital Library, which includes a large number of e-journals and e-books.

 If you live close to Leicester you can, of course, visit the Library and School of Business facilities in person.
 For UK-based students who wish to use other libraries, we can issue you with a card which allows you to do so.
 This is a national scheme which allows distance learning students to borrow material from up to three other participating libraries.